Daniel-1017/FRONT-END-THEORY/TS.md

 }
 ```

-Can’t be instantiated, its just a class that is there to be inherited from.
-The inheriting classes are forced to provide concrete implementation for the methods.

-_Singletons and `private` constructors_<br>
+11. Singletons and `private` constructors
-The `singletons` pattern is about ensuring that you always only have exactly one instance of a certain class.
+- The `singletons` pattern is about ensuring that you always only have exactly one instance of a certain class.
 Useful when you can’t use `static` methods/properties or when you want to make sure that you can’t create multiple objects based on a class but you always have one object based on a class.

 ```ts
 class AccountingDepartment extends Department {